 Play Cards for Place Value

 Is your child struggling to remember the rules of place value?
-If the ones, tens, hundreds, and thousands place doesn't ring a bell, it might be time for a touch of review.
+If the ones, tens, hundreds, and thousands place doesn't ring a bell, it might be time for a little review.
 Here's a fun series of hands-on activities to help your child put the value in place value!

 What You Need: